Efficient Approximation of Quantum Channel Fidelity Exploiting Symmetry: Preliminaries

-Note that $\End^{G}(\cH)$ is known as form a matrix $*$-algebra~\cite{Bachoc2012}, that is a set of complex matrices that is closed under addition, scalar multiplication, matrix multiplication, and taking the conjugate transpose.
+Note that $\End^{G}(\cH)$ is known to form a matrix $*$-algebra~\cite{Bachoc2012}, that is, a set of complex matrices that is closed under addition, scalar multiplication, matrix multiplication, and taking the conjugate transpose.

 Let $G$ be a finite group acting on a finite dimensional complex vector space $\cH$.
 Then the space $\cH$ can be decomposed into a direct sum of subspaces as $\cH = \cH_1 \oplus \dots \oplus \cH_t$, where $\cH_1,\dots,\cH_t$ are $G$-modules and called the \emph{$G$-isotypical component}.
 In more detail, every $\cH_i$ is a direct sum of irreducible $G$-modules denoted as $\cH_{i,1} \oplus \dots \oplus \cH_{i,m_i}$ and note that two irreducible $G$-modules $\cH_{i,j}$ and $\cH_{i',j'}$ are isomorphic (i.e., $\cH_{i,j} \cong \cH_{i',j'}$) if and only if $i=i'$.
-The tuple $(m_1,\dots,m_t)$ are called \emph{multiplicities} of the corresponding irreducible representations. .
+The tuple $(m_1,\dots,m_t)$ are called \emph{multiplicities} of the corresponding irreducible representations.